junho328/PAV/Readme.md

-# 📱 Vision‑Language Mobile Agent Demo
+# 📱 Vision‑Language Mobile Agent with Planner-Actor-Verifier Method

 This repo shows an end‑to‑end pipeline that